blechta/fenics-handson/stokes/doc.rst

 .. admonition:: Task 3

-    Construct the mixed finite element space and the bilinear and linear forms together with the ``DirichletBC`` object.
+    Construct the mixed finite element space and the bilinear and linear forms together with the `DirichletBC <dolfin.fem.bcs.DirichletBC>` object.

     .. hint::